galenlim/hackthebox-htb-writeups/traceback.md

 `find / -writable -xdev 2>/dev/null | grep -v -E "/home/sysadmin|/tmp|/lib"`

-* xdev - avoids different filesystems like /proc and /run
+* `xdev` - avoids different filesystems like /proc and /run
-* 2>/dev/null - suppresses error messages
+* `2>/dev/null` - suppresses error messages

-The second part of the command is an **inverse grep** to help us filter away folders we are not interested in.
+The second part of the command is an **inverse grep** to help us filter out folders we are not interested in.
 Vary this part to fit your purpose.
 Since I have already manually looked through /home/sysadmin and /tmp, I exclude them here.

 The results: